inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Problem 1: Increased CPU usage due to complex calculations.**

+This problem occurs when the application performs complex calculations, resulting in high CPU usage.
+High CPU usage can slow down the application and affect its performance.

 **Solution:**
-- Optimize the calculation algorithm to reduce CPU usage.
+- Optimize the calculation algorithm to reduce CPU usage: Simplify the calculations and algorithms used in the application to make them more efficient.
-- Profile the code to identify performance bottlenecks and improve the efficiency of the calculation algorithm.
+- Profile the code to identify performance bottlenecks: Use profiling tools to identify areas in the code that cause high CPU usage and focus on improving those areas.
-- Consider using parallelism to distribute the workload across multiple CPU cores.
+- Use parallelism to distribute the workload across multiple CPU cores: Execute different parts of the calculations simultaneously on different CPU cores to improve performance.

 **Problem 2: Memory limitations due to storing large amounts of data.**